ricardoamaro/.emacs.d/README.md

 # My emacs settings

-A dynamic set of emacs settings.
-Day by day improving settings.
+A dynamic set of emacs configurations improving Day by day.

 ## Setup

-Go to your home and grab the code:
+Go to your home folder and grab the code:

     git clone git://github.com/ricardoamaro/.emacs.d.git